Your tracking app is guessing. Your body is not.

 If you are reading this, you have probably already noticed something.
 The app told you one thing and your body told you another.
 The fertile window the app drew did not match what you were observing.
 The cycles came and went without a positive test, and the app kept showing you windows you started to suspect were wrong.

 Natural Cycles is more accurate than calendar-based apps because it uses your actual basal body temperature.
-But BBT alone confirms ovulation only after it has happened, which is too late for couples actively trying to conceive.
+But temperature alone confirms ovulation only after it has happened, which is too late for couples actively trying to conceive in that cycle.
 The fertile window opens days before ovulation, and cervical fluid is what tells you it is opening.

 Yes.
 Most clients do.
 Once you know how to read your own observations, an app is a perfectly good place to record them and look back across cycles.
 The difference is that you are the one interpreting, not the app.